Exclusion limits on Dark Matter-Neutrino Scattering Cross-section: analysis

 Further, we explore the scenario where $\sigma_{\chi \nu,\chi e}\neq\,0$ and assume the flux of DSNB neutrinos is the sole contributor to the DM boost i.e., $B = 0$ in Eq.(\ref{Eq:rate_expansion}).
 To do this, we repeat the above analysis and obtain a bound on $\sqrt{\sigma_{\chi \nu} \sigma_{\chi e}}$ as a function of DM mass.
 The results are shown in Fig.~\ref{Fig:chisqr_XENON1T_12} and we compare these with the results of Ref.~\cite{Das:2021lcr} which is analogous to the considered case and of Ref.~\cite{Jho:2021rmn} in which stellar neutrinos instead of DSNB neutrinos, boost the DM.
-Note that our results are consistent with Ref.~\cite{Das:2021lcr} for large $m_\chi$ values.
+Note that our results are consistent with Ref.~\cite{Das:2021lcr} for large $m_\chi$ values. { Also note that XENON1T sets bound $\sigma_{\chi e}\leq10^{-40}{\rm cm}^2$ for $m_\chi\,>\,100\,{\rm MeV}$ whereas bounds from SN1987A on new particles that have feeble interactions with electrons in addition to stronger-than-weak interactions with neutrinos allows $\sigma_{\chi\nu}\leq 10^{-25}{\rm cm}^2(m_\chi/{\rm MeV})$~\cite{Boehm:2013jpa,Bertoni:2014mva}\footnote{We thank anonymous referee for pointing out these bounds}.
+Therefore, the best-fit point obtained for $B = 0$ case is ruled out.}

 As we mentioned earlier, the flux of DSNB neutrinos is comparable to the flux of CRe in that energy range which provides visible recoil energy due to light DM scattering off electron.
 Therefore, next, we consider contribution of both the fluxes.
 We assume $\sigma_{\chi \nu} = \sigma_{\chi e}$ and derive the exclusion region, presented in Fig.~\ref{Fig:chisqr_XENON1T_2}.